by Sarah Shaffer

 –Another 0.9 miles and you will be back on the Entiat River Trail.
 Continue another 7.9 miles back along the trail to reach the trailhead.

-Additional Information: The above information has been compiled from the trip report listed on the Washington Trails Association website.
-To read the complete description, click here.
+Additional Information: Some of this information has been compiled from the trip report listed on the Washington Trails Association website and was updated on 8/24/17 by Sarah Shaffer.
+To

 Leave It Better Than You Found It.
 This should be every outdoor user’s goal.
 Pick up trash left by others, pull some noxious weeds along your route, throw branches over unwanted spur trails, don’t ride or walk wet trails when you’re leaving ruts/footprints deeper than ¼ inch…